-If you are managing staff working from home, there are certain things that you can certainly do to help support and aid your team.
+If you are managing staff Working From Home (WFH) who are working remotely or Working From Anywhere (WFA), there are guidelines and things that you provide and can certainly do to help support and aid your team.
 With the virtual workplace becoming the norm for many employees, understanding how to support these staff virtually is increasingly important.

 So what can and should employers do to aid employees who work from home?
 Let’s take a look at some key things that can be done.

 1. Communicate Regularly and Clearly via a Variety of Media (One-to-one and Team Meetings)